-Where are Daequan and Hamlinz?
-TSM duo go dark on Twitch & social media | Dexerto.com
+Where are TSM Daequan and Hamlinz? - Dexerto

 — cloakzy (@cloakzy) June 12, 2020

-Like Daequan, Hamlinz hasn't streamed on Twitch to his 2.1 million followers in over three months, and hasn't posted to his 1 million subscriber YouTube channel since February 4.
+Like Daequan, Hamlinz hasn’t streamed on Twitch to his 2.1 million followers in over six months, and hasn’t posted to his 1 million subscriber YouTube channel since February 4.

 Hamlinz and Daequan’s history of long breaks